Latest DOT Actions on Hazmat Special Permits

 The Special Permit (SP) program allows hazmat shippers, carriers, and packaging manufacturers to innovate new or alternate methods for shipping hazardous materials.
 The SP mechanism is easier to use and more expeditious than the standard rulemaking process.

-Actions on Special Permit Applications
+Notice of Actions on Special Permits

-Applications for Modifications to Special Permits
+Notice of Applications for New Special Permits

 Federal hazardous materials transportation law requires DOT notify the public about its decisions concerning special permits (49 USC 5117(b)).